 "Deployment of the THAAD system needs to be seen in the perspective of national defense and security," Defense Minister Han Min-koo said Jan.
 25 during an interview with a local TV station.
 "There is a limitation to our capabilities, so there is a military need for a thorough review of the THAAD."

 His comments came on the heels of South Korean President Park Geun-hye's support for the THAAD deployment.

 "The deployment of THAAD will be considered based on our security and national interests and also by taking into account the North's nuclear and missile threats," Park said in a Jan.
 13 national address.

-Seoul’s increased interest in THAAD came after North Korea conducted its fourth nuclear bomb test on Jan.
+Seoul’s increased interest in turnaround position on THAAD came after North Korea conducted its fourth nuclear bomb test on Jan.
 6. Previously, Seoul claimed it could defend against North Korean missile threats with its own low-tier missile defense network, dubbed KAMD, including used PAC-2 systems bought from Germany.

 "A deployment of THAAD is an inevitable option now for South Korea given the escalating threats of North Korea's missile technology," said Kim Dae-young, a research member of the Korea Defense & Security Forum, a Seoul-based private defense think tank.

-Should the North fire nuclear-tipped missiles toward the South, Seoul has few options, as the PAC-2 systems can only shoot down missiles at an altitude of 15 kilometers, Kim said.
+Should the North fire nuclear-tipped missiles toward the South, Seoul has few options, to thwart them as the PAC-2 systems can only shoot down missiles at an altitude of 15 kilometers, Kim said.

 "THAAD is designed to intercept missiles at an altitude of 40 to 150 kilometers using a hit-to-kill approach.
 That means there are double chances to shoot down incoming missiles," he said.
 "Combining the THAAD with the country's low-tier missile defense network is expected to create a synergy effect in enhancing deterrence against the North."